Aaron Chalmers (television personality): Professional career

+Chalmers vs Zeledon

-Chalmers made his switch from MMA to Boxing in 2022.
-Chalmers had his first professional fight against Alexander Zeledon on June 17, 2022.
+Chalmers made his switch from MMA to Boxing in March 2022.
+Chalmers had his first professional fight against Alexander Zeledon on 17 June 2022.
 Chalmers won the bout by outpointing his opponent 39-37 on the judges cards.

+Chalmers vs Virgo

+On 30 August 2023, it was announced that Chalmers would face English professional boxer Idris Virgo (13-0-1) as the headliner to MF & DAZN: X Series 009 at the Vertu Motors Arena in Newcastle upon Tyne, England on 23 September 2023.
+Virgo defeated Chalmers via third round technical knockout.